Winter Beaver/ Rewilding Safari

 Beaver swimming in a river with only the top half of his exposed

-This trip visits a wonderful location where beavers have built a series of amazing dams and we can easily see how they have changed the surroundings to produce wildlife-rich wetlands.
-We spend the first half of the evening on a walk to see all these changes in the environment and the second half sitting by the beaver pools, watching the beavers swimming, feeding, grooming and even dam repairing if we are lucky!
+This trip visits two wonderful beaver locations.
+Firstly we have a slow wander through a beaver wonderland, where they have built a series of amazing dams and we can easily see how they have changed the surroundings to create wildlife-rich wetlands.
+We spend the second half of the evening visiting another site close by to watching the beavers swimming, feeding, grooming and even playing if we are lucky!

 This is a great trip to learn all about the history of beavers in Scotland, their life story, how they re-appeared in Perthshire and why they are so important to the ecology of our rivers and wetlands.
-Although we can never guarantee wildlife sightings, we have a 95-100% success rate of seeing the beavers on this trip.
+Although we can never guarantee wildlife sightings, we have a 100% success rate of seeing the beavers on this trip over the past few years.

 We run this safari on Thursday afternoon/ evenings and can run a private tour for you if these days aren’t convenient .